Rights-Holders Information Kit

 Notify us

-Please complete the optional submission below by June 30th, 2024.
-The start date of the consultation process will be determined upon receipt of feedback confirming readiness.
+A response is appreciated by October 30th, 2024.
+The start date of the consultation process will be determined based on the volume of feedback received confirming readiness.

-1. By filling out the Consultation Readiness Declaration Form
+1. By filling out the Consultation Readiness Form

 or